Political Stability and Its Impact on

 the property sector itself but also supports broader economic growth by

-the other hand, instability disrupts this cycle.
-Uncertainty about the future
+On the other hand, instability disrupts this cycle.
+Uncertainty about the

-makes investors hesitant, reduces market activity, and causes property values
+future makes investors hesitant, reduces market activity, and causes property

-to fluctuate or even decline.
-Developers face delays, projects stall, and
+values to fluctuate or even decline.
+Developers face delays, projects stall,

 important economic sectors.